kian1991/micro-url/infra/README.md

 3. **Attach Certificates:**
    - For end-user HTTPS, attach the ACM certificate (in `us-east-1`) to the CloudFront distribution.
-   - For internal encrypted traffic between CloudFront and the ALB (if needed), attach a certificate to the ALB as well.
+   - Optional: for encrypted traffic between CloudFront and the ALB, attach a certificate to the ALB and update the origin config to HTTPS.

-4. **Configure Cloudflare DNS:**
+4. **Configure DNS (e.g., Cloudflare):**
-   - In your Cloudflare dashboard, create CNAME records for both the root domain (`murl.pw`) and subdomains (e.g., `api.murl.pw`), **pointing them to the CloudFront distribution domain name**.
+   - Create CNAME records for both the root domain (`murl.pw`) and any subdomains, pointing them to the CloudFront distribution domain name.
-   - Enable the proxy (orange cloud) for these CNAME records to leverage Cloudflare's CDN and security features.
-   - Ensure ACM validation CNAME records remain DNS only (grey cloud).
+   - Enable the proxy (orange cloud) if using Cloudflare; keep ACM validation CNAME records DNS only (grey cloud).

 Following these steps ensures secure, trusted SSL/TLS encryption for your Micro-URL services, with TLS terminating at CloudFront for all end-user connections.

 ## CloudFront Integration

-CloudFront acts as the unified entry point for all frontend and backend traffic.
+CloudFront is the unified entry point for all frontend and backend traffic.

-- **Origins:**
+- Origins:
-  - **Amplify**: Serves the frontend static site and assets.
+  - S3: Serves the frontend static site and assets via an S3 bucket with Origin Access Control (OAC).
-  - **ALB**: Handles all backend API and redirect services.
+  - ALB: Handles backend API and redirect services.

-- **Behaviors:**
+- Routing logic:
-  - Requests to `/shorten*` and slug paths (e.g., `/abc123`) are routed to the ALB origin.
-  - Requests to `/` and static assets (e.g., `/index.html`, `/assets/*`) are routed to the Amplify origin.
+  - A Lambda@Edge function inspects the request path and routes:
+    - `/shorten*` → ALB (shortening service)
+    - single-segment slugs without a dot (e.g., `/abc123`) → ALB (forwarding service)
+    - everything else → S3 (frontend)

-- **DNS:**
+- DNS:
-  - Cloudflare DNS CNAME records for the root and subdomains now point to the CloudFront distribution domain.
+  - Public DNS records point to the CloudFront distribution domain.
-  - ACM validation CNAME records remain DNS only (grey cloud).
+  - ACM validation CNAME records must remain DNS only.

-This setup enables CloudFront to handle TLS termination, caching, and routing logic, while separating frontend and backend concerns at the origin level.
+This setup keeps TLS, caching, and request routing at CloudFront while separating frontend (S3) and backend (ALB) concerns.

 ## Structure
 ```